-Since that time, presidential libraries and museums have been tasked with preserving the archives related to each presidency, upholding the legacies of those who governed from within the Oval Office and creating a connection between the nation’s past, present, and future.
-As presidents work on behalf of all citizens, these institutions and the significant history they hold, belong and are accessible to everyone and have no political affiliation.
+Since that time, presidential libraries and museums have preserved the archives related to each presidency.
+They uphold the legacies of those who governed from within the Oval Office.
+Additionally, they create a connection between the nation’s past, present, and future.
+As presidents work on behalf of all citizens, these institutions belong and are accessible to everyone and have no political affiliation.

 As home to Lyndon B. Johnson, George H. W. Bush, and George W. Bush, Texas proudly hosts the presidential libraries and museums built in honor of these three United States leaders.
 All offer access to permanent interactive exhibits, innovative temporary exhibits, public programming, and educational events, as well as document, film, photograph, recording, and transcript archives with the goal of sharing the life and times of its president.

 The Lyndon Baines Johnson Presidential Library and Museum is located in Austin on the University of Texas campus.
-Designed by famed architect Gordon Bunshaft, the ten-story building is perhaps best known for its Great Hall that, across four stories, showcases the archive collection and displays a beautiful mural of photos etched into massive magnesium plates.
-Though the museum first opened in 1971, the current core exhibits opened in 2012 on what would have been Lady Bird Johnson’s 100th birthday.
+It was designed by famed architect Gordon Bunshaft.
+The ten-story building is perhaps best known for its Great Hall that, across four stories, showcases the archive collection and displays a beautiful mural of photos etched into massive magnesium plates.
+The museum first opened in 1971.
+However, the current core exhibits opened in 2012 on what would have been Lady Bird Johnson’s 100th birthday.

-Not to be missed is Humor and the Presidency.
-LBJ had a reputation for telling fantastical stories and hilarious jokes, and this exhibit, which features political cartoons and a life-sized animatronic LBJ, is a tribute to his famous sense of humor.
+The Humor and the Presidency display is very unique.
+LBJ had a reputation for telling fantastical stories and hilarious jokes.
+So, this exhibit, which features political cartoons and a life-sized animatronic LBJ, is a tribute to his famous sense of humor.

 “Let future generations understand the burden and the blessings of freedom.
 Let them say we stood where duty required us to stand.” -George H.W.
 Bush

-Elected as Ronald Reagan’s vice president in 1980, George Herbert Walker Bush served in that role for eight years prior to his 1988 election as the 41st president.
-He held the office for four years and is best known for his handling of foreign affairs related to the dissolution of the Soviet Union and the Iraqi invasion of Kuwait.
+As Ronald Reagan’s vice president in 1980, George Herbert Walker Bush served in that role for eight years prior to his 1988 election as the 41st president.
+He held the office of president for four years.
+He is best known for his handling of affairs related to the dissolution of the Soviet Union and the Iraqi invasion of Kuwait.

 The George H. W. Bush Presidential Library and Museum is located in College Station on the Texas A&M University campus.
-Dedicated and opened to the public in 1997, the museum underwent a near-complete renovation ten years later and reopened during a ceremony at which former President Bush arrived via parachute jump.
+It was initially dedicated and opened to the public in 1997.
+The museum underwent a near-complete renovation ten years later.
+It reopened during a ceremony at which former President Bush arrived via parachute jump.

 The eldest son of George H. W. Bush, George Walker Bush followed in his father’s footsteps to the highest office in the land.
-He was elected as the 43rd president in 2000 and is best known for leading the country’s response to the 9/11 attacks in 2001 and initiating the Iraq War in 2003.
+Elected as the 43rd president in 2000, he is best known for leading the country’s response to the 9/11 attacks in 2001 and initiating the Iraq War in 2003.

 The George W. Bush Presidential Center is located in Dallas on the campus of Southern Methodist University.
-Uniquely designed and built to be as environmentally conscious as possible, the Bush Presidential Center building and grounds are a nod to former President and First Lady Bush’s advocacy for conservation and sustainability.
-The beautifully cultivated fifteen-acre park surrounding the center includes landscapes native to Texas and is home to a wide variety of Texas wildlife.
-The park remains open to the public from sunrise to sunset year-round, though spring and fall offer opportunities to view stunning bluebonnet fields and the monarch butterfly migrations.
+It was uniquely designed and built to be as environmentally conscious as possible.
+The Bush Presidential Center building and grounds are a nod to former First Couple’s advocacy for conservation and sustainability.
+It boasts a beautifully cultivated fifteen-acre park surrounding the center.
+Including landscapes native to Texas means it is home to a wide variety of Texas wildlife.
+The park remains open to the public from sunrise to sunset year-round.
+The spring and fall offer opportunities to view stunning bluebonnet fields and the monarch butterfly migrations.

 All three presidential libraries and museums offer opportunities for visitors to better understand the context and events of these presidencies.
-From field trips, group tours, and scout days to storytelling reenactments, summer camps, and holiday festivities, there are ways for everyone to feel a part of the history.
+There are ways for everyone to feel a part of the history; from field trips, group tours, and scout days to storytelling reenactments, summer camps, and holiday festivities.
 As former First Lady Laura Bush so eloquently stated, “This will always be a place that welcomes each visitor with open arms.”